smart-data-models/dataModel.EnergyCIM/SynchronousMachineTimeConstantReactance/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `ks`: Saturation loading correction factor (Ks) (>= 0).
 Used only by Type J model.
 Typical Value = 0.
-Default: 0.0  - `location`:   - `modelType`: Type of synchronous machine model used in Dynamic simulation applications.
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `modelType`: Type of synchronous machine model used in Dynamic simulation applications.
 Default: None  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `rotorType`: Type of rotor on physical machine.
 Default: None  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tc`: Damping time constant for `Canay` reactance.
 Typical Value = 0.
 Default: 0  - `tpdo`: Direct-axis transient rotor time constant (T`do) (> T``do).
 Typical Value = 5.
 Default: 0  - `tppdo`: Direct-axis subtransient rotor time constant (T``do) (> 0).
 Typical Value = 0.03.
 Default: 0  - `tppqo`: Quadrature-axis subtransient rotor time constant (T``qo) (> 0).
 Typical Value = 0.03.
 Default: 0  - `tpqo`: Quadrature-axis transient rotor time constant (T`qo) (> T``qo).
 Typical Value = 0.5.
 Default: 0  - `type`: NGSI type.
 It has to be SynchronousMachineTimeConstantReactance  - `xDirectSubtrans`: Direct-axis subtransient reactance (unsaturated) (X``d) (> Xl).
 Typical Value = 0.2.
 Default: 0.0  - `xDirectSync`: Direct-axis synchronous reactance (Xd) (>= X`d).
 The quotient of a sustained value of that AC component of armature voltage that is produced by the total direct-axis flux due to direct-axis armature current and the value of the AC component of this current, the machine running at rated speed.
 Typical Value = 1.8.
 Default: 0.0  - `xDirectTrans`: Direct-axis transient reactance (unsaturated) (X`d) (> =X``d).
 Typical Value = 0.5.
 Default: 0.0  - `xQuadSubtrans`: Quadrature-axis subtransient reactance (X``q) (> Xl).
 Typical Value = 0.2.
 Default: 0.0  - `xQuadSync`: Quadrature-axis synchronous reactance (Xq) (> =X`q).
 The ratio of the component of reactive armature voltage, due to the quadrature-axis component of armature current, to this component of current, under steady state conditions and at rated frequency.
 Typical Value = 1.6.
 Default: 0.0  - `xQuadTrans`: Quadrature-axis transient reactance (X`q) (> =X``q).
 Typical Value = 0.3.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties